- Visiting Us

 Aylett’s Top Tips!

-Buying – When buying, choose bulbs that are firm, fresh and feel heavy for their size, avoid any that are damaged, soft, shrinking or showing signs of mould.
+Buying – When buying, choose bulbs that are firm, fresh and feel heavy for their size, avoid any that are damaged, soft, shrinking or showing signs of rot.

-Planting Depth – Bulbs generally need to be planted about twice their height depth.
+Planting Depth – Bulbs generally need to be planted about twice their height deep.

 Woodland Planting – If you are going for a random effect in a woodland/wild setting, throw the bulbs in front of you and plant them where they land.